 You are likely to be served Egyptian flatbread at breakfast time with soft cheese, eggs and tahini.
 You’ll also see it at lunch and dinner in Egypt.
-It’s actually one of our favourite breads in the world.
-And the hot fresh breads from the bakery above were a real treat.
+It’s actually one of our favourite types of bread in the world.
+And the hot fresh flatbread from the bakery above was a real treat.

 You can find shawarma at street vendor’s stalls and it is usually chicken or beef.
 The shawarma meat is spiced and marinated and left to cook for most the day on a spit.
 Shawarma is normally served with either garlic sauce or tahini.
 I’m sure were all familiar with shawarma already, it appears in most western countries at food courts and small take aways.

 Hawawshi is a sort of Egyptian meat pie normally baked in a normal oven or rotisserie oven.
 We ate this when we were in Cairo it was a delicious bread pie that we bought from a street food stall near the pyramids.

 Amazingly cheese dating from the First Dynasty Of Egypt was found in alabaster jars at Saqqara.
 This cheese was found in a tomb sealed in 3000 BC leading people to believe cheese originated in Egypt or The Middle East.

 Egyptian cheese today is very popular and you are most likely to see a soft white factory-made cheese.
 Westerners would probably consider it to be similar to Philadelphia or a highly processed feta.
 It’s cheap, made cheaper by replacing dairy with vegetable oil.

 Cheese would have first appeared in the Egyptian countryside made in small family-owned farms from either cow milk or buffalo milk curdled with acid or heat.
 Some cheese is still made at home and on farms today.